Demand managed funding calls

 - EPSRC Strategic infrastructure outlines The University will take a strategic approach to this call.
 Please liaise with your internal 'School Strategic Equipment Working Group' contact on how to seek approval to submit an application via the group.
 This is an open call with an institutional cap of six applications per year (June to June).

-- AHRC Design Generators (delayed!).
+- AHRC Design Generators.
 Funding to combine design-led interventions with arts and humanities methodologies to make positive contributions to the green transition.
 The lead research organisation may make a total of two applications for this programme, but each application must be substantively different in both partnership team and project objectives.
-The internal deadline for the lead applicant is 23 February 2026.
+Note, AHRC have published a new external deadline.
+The internal deadline for the lead applicant is closed.

 Eligible candidates wishing to apply should contact the Director of Research within their chosen host school in the first instance and in good time, to find out more information about the internal selection process, documents, and links required for internal application selection or nomination.